Team-di-Sviluppo-UniSIR/GCode-Shaper-Parser/README.md

 ```

 ### jars
 This folder containts the `antlrworks-1.5.2-complete.jar`.
-If you'd like to develop further, please refer to this jar in order to update and modify the language specification (both for G-Code and Shaper);
+If you'd like to develop further, please refer to this jar in order to update and modify the language specification (both for G-Code and Shaper).
 ```
 jars
 └── antlrworks-1.5.2-complete.jar
 ```

 ### libraries
 This project uses `antlr-3.4-complete.jar`.
-When importing the Java code, please use this library version to build the project;
+When importing the Java code, please use this library version to build the project.
 ```
 ├── antlr-3.4-complete.jar
 ├── antlr-4.8-complete.jar